ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ﻿---
 layout:     post
 title:      How to become data scientist
-subtitle:   No PHD, No Experience, Not in top 30
+subtitle:   Not PHD, Not Experienced, Not in top 30 School
 date:       2018-11-30
 author:    Chester
 header-img: img/failure.jpg